-Frankenmuth, MI was settled starting in 1845 with 15 people, followed in 1846 with 14 more.
-And a flood of German immigrants from Bavaria settling in Saginaw, Tuscola and Bay counties.
+Frankenmuth, MI was settled starting in 1845 with 15 people from Bavaria, followed in 1846 with 14 more.
+They started a flood of German immigrants from Bavaria settling in Saginaw, Tuscola, Huron and Bay counties.

 There were lots of Weiss’ and they recycled many of the same names.
 Sorting them out is quite difficult.
-I’ve tried that with my Frankenmuth Settlers page on Ancestry.com.
-This site will just include my immediate ancestors.
+I’ve made an Ancestry site called Frankenmuth Settlers to do the sorting.

 Name: Martin L Weiss